-Unlike choking in people (where the trachea or windpipe is obstructed) however, with choke in horses, the oesophagus (the muscular tube that takes food from the mouth to the stomach) is blocked, usually by food material.
-Although the horse is still able to breathe, it is unable to swallow and it does not pose an immediate threat to life.
+Unlike choking in people, whereby the trachea gets obstructed, choke in horses involves the oesophagus becoming obstructed instead.
+It is usually obstructed by food material.
+Although the horse is still able to breathe, they are unable to swallow which is distressing despite not being immediately life threatening.
 It is however distressing to both horse and owner.

 They often appear to be trying to swallow repeatedly they may be stressed and uncomfortable,and even show mild “colicy” signs

 - Single obstructions for example a potato are rare in horses

 - Mix or nut impactions are much more common

 - Dried sugar beet is one of the worst

 What factors may predispose your horse to choke?

 - Dental issues –not able to chew food properly